Resident Volunteer: You must live in the Winters City limits or have a Winters, CA zip code

 EXAMPLES OF DUTIES – The following are typical illustrations of duties encompassed by the job class, not an all-inclusive or limiting list:

-Participate in fire drills and attend training sessions.
+Observe fire drills and training sessions.

 Maintain regular and consistent attendance.